datasquad/ECLR/R_SummaryStatsTidyverse.md

 # Loading a dataset

 Let's get a dataset to look at.
-We shall use the Baseball wages dataset, including 353 Baseball Players in 1993 (get the datafile from the [http://eclr.humanities.manchester.ac.uk/index.php/R#Data_Sets](ECLR page)).
+We shall use the Baseball wages dataset, including 353 Baseball Players in 1993 (get the datafile from here:  [mlb1.csv](https://github.com/datasquad/ECLR/blob/gh-pages/data/mlb1.csv)).

 ```r